cardillan/mindcode/doc/syntax/PERFORMANCE-TIPS.markdown

 print .ore
 ```

-`ore` will be set to null if the floor type is not handled by the program.
+`ore` will be set to null if the floor type is not included among the lookup variables.

 > [!TIP]
 > This technique is especially useful for Mindcode objects which don't have a logic ID assigned, as it is not possible to create efficient `case` expressions for them.